Our community native plant nursery and community food garden

 * learn how we can create habitat,

-* see our habitat plant photos to discover what you may like to grow, and
+* see our habitat plant photos and information pages to discover what you may like to grow, and

 * read our Habitat Network member's stories and see their photos.